SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    > The checksum is computed using the random number in the segment header.

+3. Once a page is copied into the rollback journal, the page will never be in a new log reocrd even if the page is altered multiple times by the current transaction, which means that if there are multiple changes to a page within a write-transaction, you cannot roll back a specific change, you can ONLY roll back all these changes as a whole.

-3. How does recovery works with rollback journal
+4. How does recovery works with rollback journal

    Simple, it just walks throught the rollback journal, and write the pages stored in it back to the database file, then truncate the database file